GET CONTRACTED

 Why use a Medicare agent

-Because Medicare agents complete hours of training on both compliance regulations and the Medicare products available in their area, they are well versed on the plans available and provide valuable information to clients.
-They can provide clients and potential clients comparisons of several plan options and help find the Medcare plan that best fits their needs.
+To start; Medicare agents complete hours of training on both compliance regulations.
+They also complete hours of study and testing on the Medicare products available in their area.
+They must be well versed on the plans and provide detailed information to clients.
+A good agent can provide comparisons of several plans and help find the Medicare plan to best fit their needs.

-To learn the difference between Medicare Advantage and Medicare Supplements, click here
+learn the difference between Medicare Advantage and Medicare Supplements,

 Compare plan choices